Gradients in Web Design: From Subtle Shades to Bold Statements

 In conclusion, gradients can be an effective tool for adding visual interest to web design projects.
 However, it’s important to remember that too much of a good thing can quickly become overwhelming; when using gradients in your designs, you should strive for balance and use no more than one or two per page.

 Additionally, it is essential to choose colors that complement each other and adjust the color palette contrast and brightness accordingly so that all elements are visible and cohesive within the design.
-Understanding how to select the right hues and place them carefully within your project will ensure that all elements flow together nicely without creating a cluttered look.
+Understanding how to select the right hues and place them carefully within your project will ensure all elements flow together nicely without creating a cluttered look.

 About Clay